redcross/smoke-alarm-portal/docs/TESTING.md

 - "select / deselect all" checks and unchecks active region checkboxes
 - "select / deselect all" is checked after "clear filters" is clicked
 - "select / deselect all" is checked or unchecked as appropriate after "apply filters" is clicked

+### CSV export:

+- selected filters are maintained in exported file
+- all results are exported (not just the first page)
+- after export, new filters/sorting can be applied without error